kaiorosa1/100-days-of-code/r1-log.md

 I've done a CodeWars problem and also went through some FCC challenges.
 Switch statement, solving simple problems usings conditionals and the return keyword.
 A bit about Objects and its notations.
 Also played around a bit with the HTML Canvas.
 (I'm following a youtube tutorial)

+ ### R1D33

+I've solved a Codewars problem it was one about receiving two strings and creating a new one with the distict letters from both strings and it should be sorted.
+I've done a couple Basic JavaScript challenges on FCC.
+I've watched a bit of the HTML Canvas Tutorial.